halex5000/ld-articles/sdk wrappers/Wrapping the LaunchDarkly SDK.md

 * **To encapsulate all SDK-specific interaction to a single library** – Rather than having SDK code spread throughout your codebase, it can be useful to keep it all in one place.
 This is useful for maintenance purposes but also has the added benefit that it helps prevent repeatedly instantiating the SDK client when it's not necessary, which can improve overall performance.
 * **To simplify SDK usage** – While the SDK API is designed to be straightforward and easy to use, it is also designed to meet the varying needs of a wide array of customers and applications.
 You may find that there are some quick shortcuts you can apply that are tailored to the way you use the SDK.
 * **To prevent accidental bugs** – If you're an organization with many developers accessing flags, it's important to have a consistent naming strategy for flags.
 However, that does not prevent typos from causing potential problems.
-Your wrapper can be designed to help you maintain naming standards and help prevent misspelled flag keys in the code.
+Your wrapper can be designed to help you maintain naming standards and help prevent accidental errors.
 * **To add domain-specific business logic around flag usage** – Perhaps your organization has additional business rules or logic around flags that you need to enforce application-wide.
 Having a wrapper can help you encapsulate that logic to help ensure it is properly applied wherever flags are used.

 The last one is very specific to your application use case, so let's look at the first three of these in more depth.

-## Encapsulate interaction

-I probably don't need to sell you on the general benefits of encapsulation in your application code.
-You're probably well aware of how it makes debugging and maintanence easier because the code only ever needs to be updated in a single location.
-Or how it can help prevent errors by making the code easier to understand and hiding some of the lower level complexity.
+## Isolate SDK Code

-Of course, all of these benefits apply to your LaunchDarkly SDK wrapper.
-By keeping all of your interaction with LaunchDarkly within a single location in your application, you'll ensure that everyone connects the same way, have a single place to update if any changes are needed and potentially reduce the learning curve towards using flags, as each developer doesn't have to learn the details of the underlying SDK.
-This also helps adoptability by creating a set of code that can be reused across not just one application but many.
+By keeping all of your interaction with LaunchDarkly within a single location in your application, you'll streamline the SDK configuration process, ensure that everyone connects the same way, have a single place to update if any changes are needed and potentially reduce the learning curve towards using flags, as each developer doesn't have to learn the details of the underlying SDK.
+This can also help adoption of LaunchDarkly within your teams by creating a set of code that can be reused across not just one application but many.

-However, there's an added benefit.
+There's an added benefit.
 The SDK client needs to be initialized before it can be used.
 While the cost of initialization is small (under 25ms), there's certainly no reason to needlessly incur it more than necessary.
 Having flag calls run through a wrapper can help ensure that this doesn't happen.
 Let's look at an example.

-The code below is a simple wrapper class just for the server-side Node.js SDK client.
+The code below is an example of a very basic wrapper class just for the server-side Node.js SDK client.
 It has two methods:

 * `#initialize()` is a private method handles initializing the client and waiting for that initialization to complete.
 * The `getClient()` method checks to see if the client has been initialized and, if not, initializes it.